arcadyb/ArtThree/README.md

 not fully solved issue is binding angular model DateTime property to the html input control of type "date" (see https://github.com/angular-ui/ui-date/issues/148).problem solved partially using two html input conrols one of type text to view value (dateJoined) and second to pick date.
+User activity variables Search Filter number of page and page size saved in localStorage